 - Sensitive to temperature and should only be stored and used when between 33 degrees F – 103 degrees F

-- Allowing NiMH batteries to continuously deep discharge will reduce the lifespan and reduce storage capacity
+- Requires a deep discharge semi-regularly (every 2-3 months), but allowing NiMH batteries to continuously deep discharge will reduce the lifespan and reduce storage capacity

 - Lack of use over long periods of time can be detrimental to the batteries lifespan and capacity

 - When in use you should not let a NiMH battery fall below 70% capacity except when doing your maintenance deep discharge